CleverRaven/Cataclysm-DDA/doc/MONSTERS.md

 ## "grab_strength"
 (integer, optional)

 Intensity of the grab effect applied by this monster.
 Defaults to 1, is only useful for monster with a GRAB special attack and the GRABS flag.
-A monster with grab_strength = n applies a grab as if it was n zombies.
 A player with `max(Str,Dex)<=n` has no chance of breaking that grab.

+A default zombie has a grab strength of 20.
+An extremely strong zombie (e.g hulk or grabber) has 50.

 ## "armor"
 (object, optional)